equinor/ops-actions/docs/workflows/python-release.md

 # `python-release.yml`

 > [!IMPORTANT]
-> This workflow is still in active development - breaking changes may be implemented in the future.
+> This workflow uses [PyPI Trusted Publishing](https://docs.pypi.org/trusted-publishers/).
+This feature currently does not support publishing from a reusable workflow.
+Until this feature is officially supported (see [pypi/warehouse#11096](https://github.com/pypi/warehouse/issues/11096) for status), this reusable workflow serves as a working reference.

 A reusable GitHub Actions workflow that automatically builds and releases your Python packages.